A topic from the subject of Biochemistry in Chemistry.

 Conclusion:

-The results of this experiment demonstrate that the enzyme concentration has a positive effect on the reaction rate.
-This is because enzymes serve as catalysts, which increase the rate of a reaction without being consumed.
-As the enzyme concentration increases, there are more enzyme molecules available to interact with the substrate, leading to a faster reaction.
+The results of this experiment demonstrate that enzyme concentration has a positive effect on the reaction rate.
+This is because enzymes act as catalysts, increasing the rate of a reaction without being consumed.
+As the enzyme concentration increases, more enzyme molecules are available to bind with the substrate (hydrogen peroxide), leading to a faster reaction.

 Share on: